How to successfully implement action items from retrospectives

 While you are welcome to capture ideas during the first half of the retro, it is only after prioritization that specific actions are defined.
 This keeps the structure of your retro and also facilitates the time boxing.

-If you can't immediately think of an action item for a topic, there are different methods e.g. "The 5 Why?" or the "Impact-Effort Matrix", which you can use together as a team.
-Echometer also offers whiteboard templates, to brainstorming action plans with minimal preparation.
+If you can’t think of an action on a topic right away, there are different methods e.g. “The 5 Why?” or the “Impact-Effort Matrix”, which you can use together as a team.
+Echometer even offers whiteboard templates so you can start brainstorming actions with minimal preparation.

 Not only will you come up with good measures, but it will also bring more interactivity to your retro.
 Brainstorming measures can also be moved to breakout sessions if you run out of time in your retro.